JohnCremona/CMFs/PostgresSchema.md

     * if num_forms is set verify that it is equal to the sum of num_forms over newspaces with matching level and weight
     * if hecke_orbit_dims is set, verify that it is equal to the (sorted) concatenation of hecke_orbit_dims over newspaces with matching level and weight
     * check that newspace_dims is equal to the (sorted) concatenation of dim over newspaces with this level and weight
-    * check that num_spaces matches number of char_orbits of level N and number of records in mf_newspaces with this level and weight
+    * check that num_spaces matches the number of rows in mf_newspaces of the same level and weight with dim > 0

 **Table** `mf_newspace_portraits`: